Rail transport: Usage

 Due to these benefits, rail transport is a major form of passenger and freight transport in many countries.
 It is ubiquitous in Europe, with an integrated network covering virtually the whole continent.
-In India, China, South Korea and Japan, many millions use trains as regular transport.
-In North America, freight rail transport is widespread and heavily used, but intercity passenger rail transport is relatively scarce outside the Northeast Corridor, due to increased preference of other modes, particularly automobiles and aeroplanes.
+In India, China, South Korea, and Japan, millions of people use trains as regular transport.
+In North America, freight rail transport is widespread and heavily used, but intercity passenger rail transport is relatively scarce outside the Northeast Corridor, due to a greater preference for other modes, particularly automobiles and aeroplanes.
 However, implementing new and improved ways such as making it easily accessible within neighbourhoods can aid in reducing commuters from using private vehicles and aeroplanes.

-South Africa, northern Africa and Argentina have extensive rail networks, but some railways elsewhere in Africa and South America are isolated lines.
-Australia has a generally sparse network befitting its population density but has some areas with significant networks, especially in the southeast.
-In addition to the previously existing east–west transcontinental line in Australia, a line from north to south has been constructed.
+South Africa, northern Africa, and Argentina have extensive rail networks, but some railways elsewhere in Africa and South America are isolated lines.
+Australia has a generally sparse network befitting its population density, but has some areas with significant networks, especially in the southeast.
+In addition to the existing east–west transcontinental line in Australia, a north-south line has been constructed.
 The highest railway in the world is the line to Lhasa, in Tibet, partly running over permafrost territory.
-Western Europe has the highest railway density in the world and many individual trains there operate through several countries despite technical and organizational differences in each national network.
+Western Europe has the highest railway density in the world, and many trains there operate across several countries despite technical and organizational differences between national networks.

 Social and economic impact

 Modernization

 Historically, railways have been considered central to modernity and ideas of progress.
 The process of modernization in the 19th century involved a transition from a spatially oriented world to a time-oriented world.
 Timekeeping became of heightened importance, resulting in clock towers for railway stations, clocks in public places, and pocket watches for railway workers and travellers.
 Trains followed exact schedules and never left early, whereas in the premodern era, passenger ships left whenever the captain had enough passengers.
 In the premodern era, local time was set at noon, when the sun was at its highest; this changed with the introduction of standard time zones.
-Printed timetables were a convenience for travellers, but more elaborate timetables, called train orders, were essential for train crews, the maintenance workers, the station personnel, and for the repair and maintenance crews.
-The structure of railway timetables were later adapted for different uses, such as schedules for buses, ferries, and aeroplanes, for radio and television programmes, for school schedules, and for factory time clocks.
+Printed timetables were a convenience for travellers, but more elaborate timetables, called train orders, were essential for train crews, maintenance workers, station personnel, and repair crews.
+The structure of railway timetables was later adapted for different uses, such as schedules for buses, ferries, and aeroplanes; for radio and television programmes; for school schedules; and for factory time clocks.

-The invention of the electrical telegraph in the early 19th century also was crucial for the development and operation of railroad networks.
+The invention of the electrical telegraph in the early 19th century was also crucial for the development and operation of railroad networks.
 If bad weather disrupted the system, telegraphers relayed immediate corrections and updates throughout the system.
-Additionally, most railroads were single-track, with sidings and signals to allow lower priority trains to be sidetracked and have scheduled meets.
+Additionally, most railroads were single-track, with sidings and signals to allow lower-priority trains to be sidetracked and to allow scheduled meets.